 What to read: The Diary of Anne Frank.

 2) Louisiana Saturday Night, Don Williams.
 The only song that manages to rhyme “bow” with “floor.”
 Also the only song to include the lyric, “Yonder come the kinfolks in the moonlight.”
 The happy family enjoying this Louisiana Saturday night have single-shot rifles and one-eyed dogs and bellies full of beer and a possum in the sack.
 Not unlike a Saturday night in Williamsburg.
-Mel McDaniel does
+Mel McDaniel does a fine cover.

 What to read: Erskine Caldwell’s Tobacco Road.